lselvakumaran/Ansible_Automation/Class24/README.md

 ---
 - name: User Creation progress
   debug:
-   msg: "all users has been created and Nominated users also has been removed from the servers"
+   msg: "All users will be created and added to the respective groups"
 ```

 - go to parent directory where you have ansible.cfg file is there.